The medical necessity of iLink® corneal cross-linking has become widely recognized.

 Generally, insurance does not cover products and procedures that have not received FDA approval.
 As an example, the Blue Cross and Blue Shield Association’s Technology Evaluation Center (Premera BCBS Technology Review) states the following as part of their new technology evaluation criteria: “The technology must have final approval from the appropriate governmental regulatory bodies.”

-The iPath360 is a full-service end-to-end program designed to assist patients who are seeking access and reimbursement for iLink® corneal cross-linking.
+GPS is a full-service end-to-end program designed to assist patients who are seeking access and reimbursement for iLink® corneal cross-linking.

 J-code J2787 has been issued by the Centers for Medicare and Medicaid Services for the use of Photrexa® Viscous (riboflavin 5’-phosphate in 20% dextran ophthalmic solution) and Photrexa® (riboflavin 5’-phosphate ophthalmic solution) formulas.